 We are excited that you are taking the first steps on your weight loss journey, and that you are considering us as your partner on that road.
-At Weight Loss Institute of Arizona in Tucson, Tempe, Glendale, Scottsdale and Phoenix, our weight loss surgeons and staff are dedicated to helping you reclaim your life.
+At Weight Loss Institute of Arizona in Tucson, Tempe, Arrowhead, Scottsdale and Phoenix, our weight loss surgeons and staff are dedicated to helping you reclaim your life.
 We are here for you around the clock, providing support before, during, and after your procedure.
 We share your goal of a healthier, more fulfilling life.
 Your success is essential to our success.

 We are Ready to Help